dafyddcrosby/docs.daveops.net/books/crucial_accountability_by_patterson_grenny_mcmillan_switzler_maxfield.md

----
-title: Crucial Accountability by Patterson, Grenny, McMillan, Switzler, Maxfield
+# Crucial Accountability by Patterson, Grenny, McMillan, Switzler, Maxfield
----

 How do I speak up about infractions so that dangerous behaviour is avoided